Rehab-Robotics-Lab/FloSystem/README.md

 - you might find that you are getting some sort of server connection errors. you can resolve that by running `pip3 install -U boto3` (this should now be a part of the install script, but it is commented out)

+## Some useful tools:
+For monitoring the kobuki, you can use the [kobuki dashboard](http://wiki.ros.org/turtlebot_bringup/Tutorials/indigo/PC%20Bringup).
+Run: `rqt -s kobuki_dashboard`.